Alford erupts for 37, No. 4 UCLA beats Colorado 104-89

 Alford was 11 of 18 from the field, including 9 of 14 from 3-point range.
 He was pushed farther and farther out by the Buffaloes defense, but kept hitting deeper and deeper shots.
 Alford's previous best was 31 points against Oregon on Feb.
 27, 2014.

+''This is the best offensive team in the country,'' Colorado coach Tad Boyle said.

 Isaac Hamilton hit four 3-pointers on his way to 20 points.
-It was a rather quiet evening for talented freshman and UCLA leading scorer TJ Leaf, who still had 12 points.
+And it was a rather quiet evening for talented freshman and UCLA leading scorer TJ Leaf, who still had 12 points.
 He averages 17.4.

 Xavier Johnson had 21 points for the Buffaloes (10-7, 0-4), who have dropped four straight to open conference play for the first time since 2008-09 when they were in the Big 12.
-The Buffaloes are 2-2 against ranked teams this season.

-Led by the long-range shooting of Hamilton, the Bruins went on an 11-2 run early in the second half to gain some separation.
+''We definitely lost some swagger.
+It's hard to have swagger when you're 0-4,'' Boyle said. ''But you can't lose your heart and you can't lose your determination and you can't lose your fight.
+We haven't lost that.
+I promise you.

+''We may have been humbled.
+Let's put it that way.
+Humbled.
+This conference is no joke, and winning isn't easy.''

 BIG PICTURE